 Matthew’s passion for entrepreneurship and public-private sector partnerships has led to Concordia being recognized as the preeminent global hub for public-private partnerships.

 Under Matthew’s leadership, Concordia has hosted numerous global summits and many practitioner level convenings to elevate the role of public-private partnerships in creating a more prosperous and sustainable future.
 Matthew catalyzed the development of Concordia’s Partnership Index, a series of online dashboards and research papers, to equip governments, businesses, and nonprofit organizations with the analytical tools to effectively evaluate global partnership environments.
 Most recently, he launched Concordia’s Campaign series, organizing collaborative events and raising public awareness to drive focus and attention around specific global challenges.

 Prior to establishing Concordia, Matthew spent six years in the media industry, having held positions within News Corporation and its subsidiaries: Fox News Channel, British Sky Broadcasting, and the New York Post.
 He has also spent considerable time on Capitol Hill, working for Senator John Warner of Virginia and the Business Roundtable.

 Outside of Concordia, Matthew is active in politics, focusing on issue advocacy and the establishment of a mentoring platform for young professionals interested in political involvement.
 His motivations, both personally and professionally, are in response to issues such as economic opportunity, counter extremism, and environmental stewardship.
 Matthew currently is an Advisory Council Member of the Millennium Leadership Program at the Atlantic Council and sits on the The McCain Institute for International Leadership Next Generation Leaders’ Advisory Council, as well as the U.S. Department of State’s Advisory Committee on Public-Private Partnerships (SAP3).
-Additionally, he sits on the board of the Seleni Institute and is a member of the Global Advisory Board of i2Co: School of Transformational Leadership.
+Additionally, he is an Air Mobility Command Civic Leader with the United States Air Force and sits on the board of the Seleni Institute and the Global Advisory Board of i2Co: School of Transformational Leadership.

 Matthew holds a bachelor’s degree from Georgetown University.